chrislewicki/A-Little-More/README.md

 ## How to compile
 - Rename "index.example.js" to "index.js" and provide your own OpenWeatherMap API key if you want the weather stuff to work.
 - Build as normal for a Pebble app.
-I use the local SDK because I'm cool, but you can use the CloudPebble Codespace: https://codespaces.new/coredevices/codespaces-pebble?quickstart=1
+I use the local SDK because I'm really cool, but you can use the CloudPebble Codespace if you're sane: https://codespaces.new/coredevices/codespaces-pebble?quickstart=1

 ## TODO
 - Clay config page